Firefighters make progress against fast-moving blaze along highway north of Los Angeles

 The King Fire, which broke out around 1 a.m., charred nearly a square mile (2.5 square kilometers) of tinder-dry brush in a lightly populated area about 60 miles (100 kilometers) north of downtown LA.

 An RV park was ordered to shelter in place and residents of remote homes were under evacuation warnings.
-The blaze was 20% contained, according to the Los Angeles County Fire Department.
+The blaze was 40% contained as of the evening, the Angeles National Forest reported on the social platform X.

 The California Highway Patrol closed some highway lanes as crews battled flames that raced along hillsides before dawn.
 Off- and on-ramps were closed near Smokey Bear Road, along with several surrounding roads just north of Pyramid Lake in a mountainous area known for hiking and boating.